susanneklien/susanneklien.github.io/README.md

 MONOGRAPHS, EDITED VOLUMES AND SPECIAL ISSUES

-2020	Urban migrants in rural Japan: Between agency and anomie in a post-growth world, Albany, NY: State University of New York Press, monograph (forthcoming, paperback 2021).
+2020	Urban migrants in rural Japan: Between agency and anomie in a post-growth world, Albany, NY: State University of New York Press, monograph (paperback 2021).

 2018  Rethinking Japan's Identity and International Role, Edward Beauchamp (Ed.), London/New York: Routledge (e-book), 144 pages.